BlozerX/vaultt-marketplace/README.md

 # Vaultt — Second-Hand Marketplace

 Vaultt is a full-stack, production-deployed web platform for buying and selling second-hand goods.
-It was built as the take-home assignment for the Software Developer Intern role at Equitable Technologies.
 The platform is designed around a niche audience — curated luxury, archive, and streetwear — but the architecture and feature set are general-purpose enough to support any category of second-hand commerce.

 The name "Vaultt" is a reference to the idea of a vault: a secure, curated archive of valuable things.